kkumar15/food-ordering/README.md

 1. perform npm install ( for downloading dependencies )
 2. Open a cmd prompt and type `npm start`
 3. The application would open on port `http://localhost:3000/`

+# How to test :-
+ 1. run `npm test` in the cmd prompt
+ 2. The tests would start and test results are published by Jest.